FlowFuse/website/operations/vendors.md

 #### Fraud prevention

-Urgency required for payments do not warrant urgent enough to diverge from the set process.
-Within the company there's _never_ a request through email or text message.
+We do not diverge from this process regardless of the urgency of the payment.
+We will _never_ make a payment request through direct email or text messages.

+If in any doubt, reach out through Slack and request a call to validate.